InfamousMusicify/MOTD/README.md

 TRMotd (aka RMotd, Random Motd datapack)

-     Back-ports to older versions of minecraft coming late in september.
+     Back-ports to older versions of minecraft coming soon.
 The oldest versions of the pack were riddled with bugs and have been removed.
+               (There will also be a depreceated pack of RFX soon if anyone wants the login music or visuals back.)

 If your going to use this on a public or busy server I recommend using the PG edition. or edit some of the messages.